 - Garlic powder: Don't have this on hand?
 Toss the chicken and veggies with a few cloves (about three or four) of freshly minced garlic.

-- Dried sage: It doesn't only pair well with chicken, but it nicely balances out the sweet flavors of the veggies and baked fruity apples.
+- Dried sage: pairs well with chicken, and it nicely balances out the sweet flavors of the veggies and baked fruity apples.

 - Rosemary Leaves: Tuck a few whole leaves here and there around the chicken at the end for an aromatic flavor that balances out any sweetness from the veggies and apples.
-The dark green needle-like leaves will become crispy when baked and can be crumbled on top of the chicken drumsticks before serving or are tasty enough on their own.
+The dark green needle-like leaves will become crispy when baked and can be crumbled on top of the chicken drumsticks before serving.
 If you really don't have them on hand, either omit this herb or use half to one teaspoon of dried Rosemary.

 How to prep this healthy chicken drumsticks recipe for the oven—a few notes